top of page

 Here’s an example: Say you’re having a tough time with a colleague at work.
 Maybe you’ve started telling yourself a story where they’re always undermining you, never giving you credit, and just generally making your life harder.
 That story feels real because it’s based on your experiences and how you’ve interpreted them.
 But what if there’s another side to the story?
 What if that colleague is feeling threatened or insecure, and their actions are more about their issues than anything to do with you?

-As a mediator, one of the first things I try to do is help people see the different stories in play.
+One of the first things I try to do is help people see the different stories in play.
 I encourage them to step back and look at the narrative they’re holding onto.
 Is it serving them?
 Is it helping to resolve the conflict, or is it keeping them stuck?

 Rewriting Your Story